 Thank you for agreeing to serve as an advisor for the European Studies Capstone.
 Below you will find some basic information about being a Capstone advisor.
-More detailed information may be found in the Capstone Handbook.
+More detailed information may be found in the Capstone Handbook and Capstone Syllabus.

-If you have any questions, please feel free to contact the Center anytime.
+If you have any questions, please feel free to contact the Center.

 What is the European Studies Capstone?

 The European Studies Capstone (EUS 375) is a one semester independent research project that is required for any European Studies undergraduate major at UT.
 Students undertaking the Capstone are required to complete a 20-25 page paper and present their findings at the end of the semester.
 EUS 375 may only be taken during the fall and spring semesters.

 What topics may be covered by the student?

 Topics may originate from any discipline - art, history, literature, policy, law, etc. The topic is intended to be interdisciplinary, reflect the student's overall interests, and be representative of his/her cumulative undergraduate experience as a European Studies major.
 Hence, a capstone project that examines a single writer, artist, or thinker must, for example, explore that single writer, artist, or thinker within a broader and distinctly European context.
 But since the paper is only 20-25 pages, the topic should be narrow enough that research can be covered in the allotted number of pages.